How to find free books online, find free PDF books online. Search for books you want, plus magazines and newspapers, free online.

 The Public Domain: What is it?
 Why does it matter?

-If a published item is in the public domain, that means it is not protected by intellectual property laws.
-In the U.S., copyrights have expired on most materials published before 1926, so they’re in the public domain.
-Also in the public domain are certain works published since 1926, right up to the present day.
-These include many publications of government offices (local, state and federal).
-In recent years the ‘Open Access’ movement has encouraged some authors to place new books and articles in the public domain.
+Also in the public domain are certain works published since 1928, right up to the present day.
+These later public domain works include many publications of government offices (local, state and federal).
+In recent years the ‘Open Access‘ movement has encouraged some authors to place their own new books and articles in the public domain.
+For instance, there are hundreds of Open Access textbooks available.
 There are many online collections of public domain books and other media.
+Some are introduced below.

-Online Archives Not in the Public Domain
+Online Books Not in the Public Domain

 Many magazines still under copyright protection are included in the Internet Archive lending collection and other archives.
 To find out about accessing periodicals, you can skip past the book section on this page down to: